Toyota Entune: Engine start/stop

 Remote engine starts/stop lets you remotely start your vehicle to warm or cool the interior based on the last climate-control settings.
 The engine or hybrid system will run for up to 10 minutes or until any door is opened, the brakes are pressed, or the engine is turned off remotely.

 Remote door lock/unlock

 Enables an owner the ability to remotely lock and unlock the vehicle's doors and receive confirmation if the action was successful.
 If the doors are unlocked remotely, the doors will automatically re-lock after 30 seconds if no further action takes place.

 Wifi Connect

 WiFi hotspot

 Utilizes the AT&T network to support up to 5 devices with 4G LTE data transfer.

 Destination Assist

 Destination assist connect

-Supports the ability to get directions and destinations delivered by an operator with 24-hour, en-route navigation assistance.
-The agent can help the caller find a business, address, point of interest, or restaurant within a given proximity.
-Additionally, the agent can input the new navigation instructions with via points directly into the head unit.
+Provides 24-hour, en-route navigation assistance with the ability to receive directions and destinations from an operator.
+The agent can help the caller find a business, address, point of interest, or restaurant within a specified proximity.
+Additionally, the agent can input the new navigation instructions, including via points, directly into the head unit.